christophfranke/signal-chain/README.md

 // Once it is connected and a signal arrives,
-// the signal will traverse the chain from top to bottom producing a result const fetchData = $.chain( input.listen, // listen to changes
+// the signal will traverse the chain from top to bottom producing a result const fetchData = $.chain( input.listen, // when the chain is connected, this will fire on every input change
    $.if(input => input.length > 2,
       $.await.latest( // will discard all results but the latest
          // make http request to search endpoint whenever user input is changed